csommerl/js120/109_explanations.md

 Statements ==typically== consist of a keyword followed by an expression.
 But some keywords followed by expressions are not statements.
 For example, `typeof 'Bella'` evaluates to the value 'string', which can be captured and assigned to a variable.

+The term "statement" is often used in a *broad sense* to refer to any line or unit of code that commands a task.

 ---

 ## Type coercion